‘He Didn’t Look Great’ — ‘Wild’ Jannik Sinner Prompts Reactions From Jessica Pegula, Madison Keys

 Now, Sinner’s path to the Roland Garros trophy has been visibly widened by the unfortunate injury situation of his biggest rival, Carlos Alcaraz.
 As Pegula noted, “And now that Carlos is hurt, he’s going to clean up for a little while.
 He’s definitely the favorite.”

 Alcaraz’s 2026 clay swing was abruptly derailed in mid-April when a right wrist injury forced him to the sidelines.
-His medical team has been treating an inflammation, and he has confirmed he will be unable to return before Wimbledon.
+His medical team has been treating an inflammation, and he has confirmed that he won’t be able to play Wimbledon as well.

-The main draw at the Roland Garros will begin on May 24.
+The main draw at Roland Garros begins on May 24.

 More Tennis Articles